Uber Eats Driver Caught On Video Stealing Packages From South Loop Building

 They are still waiting to hear from Uber.

-The Uber representative said they will also give any information they have about that now-former driver to Chicago Police.
+The Uber representative said the company will also give any information it has about that now-former driver to Chicago Police.
 Police confirmed Tuesday night that they are investigating.